shrikantsharda/password-storing-app/README.md

 Ionic Framework (JS) Todo App With Cordova SQLite
 ==========

-An application to show how to use Ionic with the Cordova Sqlite Plugin
+An application to store passwords

-Simple Todo App Built using ionic and Cordovas SQLite.
+Simple App Built using ionic and LokiJS

-To use Cordova SQLite in the browser please read my blog post : http://therealcarlos.com/using-cordovas-sqlite-plugin-in-webview/

 Requirements
 - Ionic Framework